ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

-\textbf{Effectiveness of Tilted Distribution.} We investigate how each component of the tilted distribution impacts the quality of video generation.
+\textbf{Effectiveness of Tilted Distribution.} We investigate the tilted distribution impacts on the quality of video generation.
 Table~\ref{tab:action} summarizes the performance results for long video generation.
-We tested the performance of these sampling distributions separately, including \textit{(1) Random Distribution}, the standard normal Gaussian distribution. \textit{(2) 2D FFT}, which leverages frequency domain analysis to improve generation quality. \textit{(3) DDIM Inversion}, a method that significantly enhances subject consistency across frames. \textit{(4) Inversion Resampling}, an approach introduced to address specific limitations observed in earlier methods.
+We tested the performance of these sampling distributions separately, including~\textit{(1) Random Distribution},~\textit{(2) 2D FFT} \textit{(3) DDIM Inversion}~\textit{(4) Inversion Resampling}.
 The 2D FFT is an effective method for improving video quality.
 However, as the generated length increases, it can lead to a degradation in video quality.
 Although the DDIM reverse markedly enhances the subject consistency, it results in a significant reduction in the range of motion in the generated video.
-Therefore, we introduce Inversion Resampling to maintain the diversity.
+Therefore, we introduce Inversion Resampling to maintain diversity.
 Integrating all methods into the base model yields a performance boost of +0.53\%.